andreaclemente96/AndreaClementeUrena/index.md

           <br><br>
           I actively collaborate with the <strong>Centre for Automation and Robotics (CAR, CSIC-UPM)</strong> and the tech company <strong>INYCOM</strong>, within the framework of the <strong>MOMENTUM MMT24-PTI AGROFOR</strong> predoctoral contract.
           <br><br>
-          In 2025, I participated in the summer school on artificial intelligence organized by <strong>AIHUB-CSIC</strong> in Zaragoza, where I presented the poster titled <em>“AI and 3D Hyperspectral Vision for High-Throughput Phenotyping”</em>.
+          In 2025, I participated in the summer school on artificial intelligence organized by <strong>AIHUB-CSIC</strong> in Zaragoza, where I presented the poster titled <em>“AI and 3D Hyperspectral Vision for High-Throughput Phenotyping”</em> DOI: <a href="http://dx.doi.org/10.13140/RG.2.2.27077.77289" target="_blank">10.13140/RG.2.2.27077.77289</a>.
         </span>
       </p>